-- 1. The number of LEP individuals (persons over the age of 5 who speak English "less than very well" in the affected community) is 564. - 2.
+- 1. The number of LEP individuals (persons over the age of 5 who speak English "less than very well" in the affected community) is 496. - 2.
 The percentage of LEP individuals in the affected community is 19%. - 3.
-The percentage of linguistically isolated households is 14, which is somewhat greater than the statewide average. - 4.
+The percentage of linguistically isolated households is 13.8, which is significantly greater than the statewide average. - 4.
 Spanish is the predominant non-English language spoken by LEP persons. - 5.
 Historical participation: The Bureau maintains a facility-specific mailing list.
-The current mailing list for the facility includes one person.
+No one has requested to be placed on a facility-specific mailing list.
 A review of the administrative record for this facility indicates limited public interest/participation overall during the past 10 years.
 The portion of that public interest attributable to the LEP community cannot be determined from the record.